vmx17/NetProjection/README.md

 The repository includes;

 - One Windows Runtime Component and Projecting project, _CppWinRTComponentProjectionSample_.
 - Two stub projects to use it.
 One is the original _ConsoleAppSample_, the others new _StubWinUI3Desktop_.
-Ppreviously another solution _ConsoleAppSample_ existed but was removed.
+Previously another solution _ConsoleAppSample_ existed but was removed.
 This is to simplify the point of error.

 The most of the code comes from _"original code"_ on Reference "SimpleMath" by Microsoft.